 Highlights include using effective measures and metrics, how to convey cybersecurity posture, and communicating key messages.
 Attendees will learn best practices used by cybersecurity experts across multiple sectors and walk through a case study on crisis communication to provide a practical lesson.

-This session will provide an overview of major cybersecurity policy initiatives that are being undertaken by the current Administration.
-We will review the roles, responsibilities and projects set forth in a new Cybersecurity Executive Order and initiatives that are underway at the Department of Homeland Security, the Department of Commerce, and at the Department of Justice and with the FBI.
+Robert will provide an overview of major cybersecurity policy initiatives that are being undertaken by the current Administration.
+We will review the roles, responsibilities, and projects set forth in a new Cybersecurity Executive Order and initiatives that are underway at the Department of Homeland Security, the Department of Commerce, and at the Department of Justice and with the FBI.
 We will discuss the status of current initiatives around information sharing, botnet takedowns, ransomware exploits and incident response coordination involving law enforcement entities at the national, regional and local levels.

 The Secret Service is committed to safeguarding the nation’s critical infrastructure and financial payment systems from cyber criminals.
 SSA Matt O’Neil will brief us on recent New England cases and investigations and invite questions and observations from attendees.

 Don Anderson is the Senior Vice President and Chief Information Officer (CIO) at the Federal Reserve Bank of Boston.
 In this capacity, he is responsible for the Federal Reserve System’s Internet Cyber and Network Security services and Financial Management Technology services, the Bank’s IT functions, Real Estate Services, and Law Enforcement units.
 Don is currently a member of the Bank’s Executive Committee and represents the Bank on the System’s CIO committee.
+In 2017, Don was recognized by the Boston CIO Leadership Association and Boston Business Journal as CIO of the Year.